p3palazzo/comparative-histories/paper.md

 specific functional requirements [@tzonis:1972non-oppressive], and these were at the core of what differentiated the Beaux-Arts architect from the Polytechnic engineer [@epron:1997comprendre].
-It is worth noting that Banister Fletcher himself made a career in the design of utilitarian buildings before writing his textbook.
+It is worth noting that Fletcher himself made a career in the design of utilitarian buildings before writing his textbook.
 Not only the program strictly speaking, but a whole range of sociocultural expectations and material, technical, or economic constraints had to be explicitly taken